rudimeier/twsapi/README.md

  GNU gcc/g++ and Intel icc/icpc on various Linux distros, MacOSX and Windows/Cygwin.
 Native Windows/Mingw is also supported.

  When building from git checkout you need both autotools and libtool.
-Also, Don't forget to type `autoreconf -vfi` first.
+Also, don't forget to type `autoreconf -vfi` first.

 ```bash
  ./configure